 So, how does this relate to insurance?
 I then asked Shipt drivers about their auto insurance while using it for this business.
 But, none of them answered that they see it as a business.
 I haven’t heard them say that they called their insurance agent and asked about it.
 Instead, they answered, “Why would I call insurance agents?
 I’m just grocery shopping.”

 Yes, it’s just grocery shopping for others, while being paid, sometimes done every day or sometimes 3-5 runs a day.

 The insurance issue here is definitely huge.
-Personal auto policies have a notable exclusion that only insurance gurus can attest what is “well-known”.
-Most clients basically don’t have an idea using their vehicles for business.
-Conveyance or livery service is excluded.
+Personal auto policies have a notable exclusion that only insurance gurus can attest to what is “well-known”.
+Most clients basically don’t have an idea about using their vehicles for business.
+Conveyance or livery service is not part of it.
 This basically means that they don’t hint at it or even suggest it.
 But, the policy already spells it out for you.
 An example of which are the following:

 Liability Coverage does not apply:

 a.
 To any person for bodily injury or property damage resulting from any automobile while used as a public or livery conveyance.

 Public or livery conveyance technically means hauling around people or items and being paid to do so which is exactly what Shipt, Uber, and Lyft are all doing.